 Voltage ph-ph (phase-to-phase) The present phase-to-phase input voltage.
 Current The present input current from the AC utility power source per phase in amperes (A).
 Frequency The present input frequency in hertz (Hz).
-Voltage ph-N (phase-to-neutral)7 The present phase-to-neutral input voltage in volts (V).
+Voltage ph-N (phase-to-neutral)9 The present phase-to-neutral input voltage in volts (V).
 Total power The present total active power input (for all three phases) in kW.
 Power The present active power (or real power) input for each phase in kilowatts (kW).
 Active power is the portion of power flow that, averaged over a complete cycle of the AC waveform, results in net transfer of energy in one direction.
-Peak current The present input peak current in amperes (A).
-Power factor The present ratio of the active power to apparent power.
+Peak current The input peak current in amperes (A).
+Power factor The ratio of the active power to apparent power.
 Max.
-RMS current The present maximum RMS current for each phase in amperes (A).
+RMS current The present maximum RMS current.
 Energy The total energy consumption since the time of installation.